Recent Ph.D. Recipients (2000 to Present)

 Jill Mudgett: "The Hills of Home: Environmental Identity in the Rural North, 1820-1860" (2008).
 Currently an independent scholar.

-Jill Ogline: "A Mission To a Mad County: Black Determination, White Resistance, and Educational Crisis in Prince Edward County, 1959-1965" (2007).
-Currently Associate Director, C. V. Starr Center for the Study of the American Experience, Washington College, Md.
+Jill Ogline Titus: "A Mission To a Mad County: Black Determination, White Resistance, and Educational Crisis in Prince Edward County, 1959-1965" (2007).
+Currently Associate Director of the Civil War Institute.

 Dinah Mayo-Bobee: "‘Something Energetic and Spirited’: Massachusetts Federalists, Rational Politics, and Political Economy in the Age of Jefferson, 1805-1815" (2007).
-Tenure-track Assistant Professor at East Tennessee State University.
+Faculty TT at East Tennessee State University.

 Thomas Rushford: "Burnings and Blessings: The Cultural Reality of the Supernatural across Early Modern European Spaces."
 (2007).
-Currently Digital Historian, Office of the Historian of the House of Representatives, Washington, D.C.
+Currently at Northern Virginia Community College.